-Hygiene practices will be taught, modeled, and encouraged through instruction, posters and other communications, including those that help reinforce such practices at home and establish expectations for families and students returning to school.
+Hygiene practices are taught, modeled, and encouraged through instruction, posters and other communications, including those that help reinforce such practices at home and establish expectations for families and students returning to school.

-Staff and students will be required to practice the following practices frequently.
+Staff and students are required to practice the following practices frequently.